 The Asiatic Lion

-The Asiatic Lion (pictured top left and center) is currently listed as endangered having been downgraded from Critically Endangered in 2008.
+The Asiatic Lion population (pictured top left and centre) is currently listed as endangered having been downgraded from Critically Endangered in 2008.
 However when compared to the West African Lion which is still depleting in number the Asiatic Lion is slowly rising and growing out of its historic range in the Gir Forest where there are now estimated to be around 650 in the wild.
 In appearance they are greyer in colouration and slightly smaller than the African Lion.
 The females are also known to have slightly longer fur particularly around the neck and face.
 Both genders also have a 'belly fold' - a fold of skin along the belly which is more characteristic of lions from India than those from Africa.

 The educational pages here aim to give a brief overview on all aspects of lion behaviour and biology as well as the threats that face them in the wild.
 These can be downloaded as a PDF (see icon below) to be used for educational purposes.
 More detailed information can be found on our other educational pages based on specific topics.